mnieber/gen/docs/developers-manual.rst

 Description
 -----------

 Every block in a spec file can specify one or more scopes.
-Scopes are string values that identify the create and relation rules that should be used to process the resources that are described in that block (and the relations that this resource has to other relations).
+Scopes are string values that identify the creation and relation rules that should be used to: a) create the resources that are described in that block and b) process the relations (between resources) that are declared in the block.
 The Moonleap settings file contains a mapping from scopes to Python packages.
 If a block title contains a link then the body of that block is replaced with the contents of that link.
 In addition, the name of the linked file is added as a scope to the block.

 The example (file: specs/foo/spec.md)